 The floorcovering industry is highly competitive.
-We compete with other carpet and rug manufacturers and other types of floorcoverings.
+We compete with other carpet, rug and hard surface manufacturers.
 In addition, the industry provides multiple floorcovering surfaces such as luxury vinyl tile and wood.
 Though soft floorcovering is still the dominant floorcovering surface, it has gradually lost market share to hard floorcovering surfaces over the last 25 years.
 We believe our products are among the leaders in styling and design in the high-end residential and high-end commercial carpet markets.
 However, a number of manufacturers produce competitive products and some of these manufacturers have greater financial resources than we do.